On toric generators in the unitary and special unitary bordism rings: Introduction

 \section{Introduction}

 Finding geometric representatives of bordism classes is a classical problem on the borders of geometry and topology.
-Bordism and cobordism theory is one of the deepest and most influential parts of algebraic topology, which experienced a spectacular development in the 1960s.
-Although the original definition of bordism, going back to Pontryagin and Thom, was very geometric, it had soon become clear that elaborated homotopy-theoretic, algebraic and number-theoretic techniques were required to obtain structural results on bordism groups and (co)bordism rings.
+The theory of bordism and cobordism is one of the deepest and most influential parts of algebraic topology, which experienced a spectacular development in the 1960s.
+Although the original definition of bordism, going back to Pontryagin and Thom, was very geometric, it soon became clear that elaborate homotopy-theoretic, algebraic and number-theoretic techniques were required to obtain structural results on bordism groups and (co)bordism rings.

-Most calculations of bordism rings of a point for the classical series of Lie groups were settled by coordinated efforts of many topologists by the end of 1960s (with the notable exception of symplectic bordism, whose structure is still not described completely).
+Most calculations of bordism rings of a point for the classical series of Lie groups were settled by coordinated efforts of many topologists by the end of the 1960s (with the notable exception of symplectic bordism, whose structure is still not described completely).
 These results were summarised in the monograph by Stong~\cite{ston68}.
-Nevertheless, it has been remained a challenging task to describe particular geometric representatives for generators of bordism rings (which tend to be rings of polynomials when $2$ is inverted) and other `special' bordism classes.
+Nevertheless, it has remained a challenging task to describe particular geometric representatives for generators of bordism rings (which tend to be rings of polynomials when $2$ is inverted) and other `special' bordism classes.
 The importance of this problem was much emphasised in the original works such as Conner and Floyd~\cite{co-fl66m}.

 Over the rationals, the bordism rings are generated by projective spaces, but the integral generators are more subtle as they involve divisibility conditions on characteristic numbers.
-One of the few general results on geometric representatives for bordism classes known from the early 1960s is that the complex bordism ring $\OU$, which is an integral ring of polynomials, can be generated by the so-called \emph{Milnor hypersurfaces} $H(n_1,n_2)$.
+One of the few general results on geometric representatives for bordism classes known from the early 1960s is that the complex bordism ring $\OU$, which is an integral polynomial ring, can be generated by the so-called \emph{Milnor hypersurfaces} $H(n_1,n_2)$.
 These are hyperplane sections of the Segre embeddings of products $\C P^{n_1}\times\C P^{n_2}$ of complex projective spaces.
 Similar generators exist for unoriented and oriented bordism rings.